Supreme Court upholds Biden rule requiring serial numbers and background checks for ghost guns

 Gun groups challenged the rule in court in the case known as Garland v.
 VanDerStok.
 They argued that the Bureau of Alcohol, Tobacco, Firearms and Explosives overstepped its authority and that most crimes are committed with traditional firearms.

+The Supreme Court disagreed, pointing out that the law gives the ATF the power to regulate items that can be quickly made into working firearms.

+“The ‘Buy Build Shoot’ kit can be 'readily converted' into a firearm too, for it requires no more time, effort, expertise, or specialized tools to complete,” Gorsuch wrote.

-The justices had allowed the rule to stay in place while the lawsuit played out.
+The justices had previously allowed the rule to stay in place while the lawsuit played out.

 The court previously struck down a firearm regulation from President Donald Trump's first administration, a ban on gun accessories known as bump stocks that enable rapid fire.